Performing tasks locally is a common operation when working with an API of some

 kind—typical use cases are cloud services, network devices, cluster

 management.
-There are three ways of achieving this in Ansible: connection: local
+There are three ways of achieving this in Ansible: connection: local, delegate_to: localhost and local_action.
+The last is rarely seen these

-days and can be deemed equivalent to delegate_to: localhost
+days and can be deemed equivalent to delegate_to: localhost in terms of

 advantages and disadvantages, but with the additional disadvantage of being